progressivis/progressivis/doc/custom_modules.md

 The `hint_type` parameter specifies that this input slot can be parameterized using a sequence of strings.
 Concretely, all the connections made with slots of type "PTable" can be parameterized with a list of column names.
 We discuss these slot parameters in [slot hints](#slot_hints).

 The code relies on two decorators for this function: `@process_slot` and `@run_if_any`.

+`@process_slot` specifies that when the input slot "table" contains updated or deleted items (not created ones), the method `reset(self) -> None` should be called.
+This method is defined on line 23.
+The simplest strategy to use when an input table is modified is to restart the work from the beginning, forgetting the current "max" value.

+`@run_if_any` means that if any of the input slots are modified, then the method should run.
+This is the default behavior for modules.
+This decorator also prepares the `self.context` context manager that does a great deal of bookkeeping.

 (slot_hints)=
 ### Slot Hints